<<< Start >>>

-I joined the project as project manager, at a time when the team was finalizing an extensive research phase, in which we had explored more than 180 solutions to prevent plastic from entering the ocean.
+I started as project manager at a time when the team was finalizing an extensive research phase, which culminated in 180 solutions for preventing plastic from entering the ocean.

-We incorporated our research, interviews with more than 40 experts and workshop findings to prioritize a set of important public and private actions to reduce ocean plastic waste in Southeast Asia.
+We incorporated our research and interviews with more than 40 experts to prioritize a set of important public and private actions for reducing ocean plastic waste in Southeast Asia.

 <<< Start >>>

 I believe there will be lots of career opportunities in the sustainability space in the coming years.